richardatval/www.greatproject.org.uk/_posts/2018-05-25-a-new-definition-of-family.md

 ---
 ![A new definition of families]({{site.baseurl}}/img/new-definition-families-GREAT.jpg)

-In March we changed the way we define families when we decide who is eligible for the GREAT Project.
-The new definition should make the project more inclusive and open it up to even more people across Leicester and Leicestershire.
+In March we refreshed the way we define families when we decide who is eligible for the GREAT Project.
+This refreshed definition should make the project more inclusive and open it up to even more people across Leicester and Leicestershire.

 ### Our new definition

-Our new criteria for entering the project is:
+Our refreshed criteria for entering the project is:

 - Over 18 and not currently in work
 - Willing to participate in the project